monte-language/monte/docs/source/modules.rst

 The package provides these methods:

+``readFile(relativePath)``
+  Read the module file at the given path and return a module structure.

 ``readFiles(relativePath)``
-  Creates a map of module names to module structures, for all modules found recursively on the given path.
+  Creates a map of module names to module structures, for all module files found recursively on the given path.

 ``readPackage(relativePath)``